Century-old time capsule unsealed in New York

 The Lower Wall Street Business Men's Association deposited the box with the historical society after celebrating the tricentennial of the 1614 charter of the New Netherland Company, one of the colony's pioneering commercial enterprises and a precursor of New York business.
 The association asked that the time capsule be unsealed in 1974.

 But that didn't happen because the time capsule was forgotten.

 A curator discovered it in the society's warehouse in Manhattan's Chelsea neighborhood.

-Another interesting item among the well-preserved papers and packages in the box was a facsimile of a 1774, pre-American Revolution letter written by the Dutch to English-settled Massachusetts, urging that the colonies unite.
+The box containing the well-preserved papers included another interesting item: a facsimile of a 1774, pre-American Revolutionary War letter written by the colony, now New York, to British colonized Boston, urging that the colonies unite.

-Fast forward to May 23, 1914, the date of a telegram from then New York Gov. Martin Glynn wishing the New York of 1974 well.
+Fast forward to May 23, 1914, the date of a telegram in the box from then New York Gov. Martin Glynn wishing the New York of 1974 well.

-A copy of the New York Times from the same day — stashed in the time capsule — recorded that a banker was found guilty of murder.
+A copy of the New York Times from the same day reports that a banker was found guilty of murder.

 As it turned out, in 1974, the city was battling a fiscal crisis.
 And The Lower Wall Street Business Men's Association no longer existed.

 And a new time capsule was created by high schools students from the society's internship program.
 They selected items to be unsealed in 2114, including tickets to a Lady Gaga concert.